utdata/icj-cli-tools/README.md

 # Introduction to command-line tools

-> FIX THE LINKS ONCE EVERYING IS MOVED.
-THERE ARE LOTS OF BROKEN ONES.
+You should've gone through the first part of [setting-up](https://github.com/utdata/setting-up) before starting this lesson.

 This lesson is a beginner's guide to using command-line tools for coding and data-journalism.
 It is designed for students who may have never used Terminal before.
-It is geared toward Macs, but Windows users should be able to follow along if they use Git BASH, which shold be installed with the [git Windows installer](https://git-scm.com/download/).
+It is geared toward Macs, but Windows users should be able to follow along if they use Git BASH, which should be installed with the [git Windows installer](https://git-scm.com/download/).

 Some of this lesson is cribbed from the book [The Command Line Crash Course](http://cli.learncodethehardway.org/book/) by Learn Code the Hard Way.